 In some cases, a creditor may refuse to extend credit to you unless their lien will be satisfied before the Notice of Federal Tax Lien.
 Subordination is the process that can make a federal tax lien secondary to another lien.
-For more information, see Publication 784, How to Prepare Application for Certificate of Subordination of Federal Tax Lien.
+For more information, see Publication 784, How to Prepare an Application for a Certificate of Subordination of Federal Tax Lien.